Nathanael-Tekalign/C_plus_plus_with_Cocos2dx/README.md

-# Webdev_Spring2026_Adv_CSharp
+# C_plus_plus_with_Cocos2dx
-This is the repository for my Spring 2026 Advanced C Sharp class
+This is the repository for my C plus plus project using Cocos-2dx